vault-thirteen/SDLW/ReadMe.md

 **Notes**

-* This project is frozen due to critical bugs in Go language.
+* This project is frozen due to bugs in Go language and SDL library.
-  * More information can be found in comments to the `Test` function.
+  * More information can be found in comments to the `Test` function and C tests.

 * This project uses system calls.